Salimullah Khan: Views on Bengali as a medium of education

 Khan is a leading advocate of Bengali to be the main medium of education in the Bangladeshi academia.
 He opined that without establishing Bengali as the main medium of education in all stages, the decolonization process would lag behind, and the Anglocentric colonial cringe would persist in the social dynamics in Bangladesh.
 In Bangladesh, the ruling class albeit admits Bengali to be the state language, their preference for English is apparent in their language application.
 Citing Freud and Lacan, he wrote that the people of the ruling class are pervert since their acts and thoughts do not reflect their words.
 He also called them traitors to the nation.
 Quoting a French proverb with puns in Bengali, he stated that until Bengali is not the medium of education in higher studies, the quality of education would stay medium, and in the realm of education, medium (quality) equals low.
 Compromise with the medium of language thus means the demise of quality in the domain of education, impeding progress of the nation as a whole.
 He also said that second languages should be taught to complement Bengali, not to supersede it.

 Khan is a vocal critic of certain prescriptions on Bengali orthography.
 In his opinion, Bangla Academy has failed to perform its duty in publication of advanced knowledge in Bengali language.

-Controversy and criticism

-Khan was criticized for his use of Sadhu Bhasha.
-His writings were labelled incomprehensible and impenetrable.